VARARGIN Variable Input Arguments

 Usage

-FreeMat functions can take a variable number of input arguments by setting the last argument in the argument list tovarargin
+FreeMat functions can take a variable number of input arguments by setting the last argument in the argument list tovarargin.

 This special keyword indicates that all arguments to the

-function (beyond the last non-varargin
+function (beyond the last non-varargin keyword) are assigned

-to a cell array named varargin
+to a cell array named varargin available to the function.

 Variable argument functions are usually used when writing